 Our newspapers are held within Laserfiche, a non-public-access platform The newspapers cannot be made public for copyright purposes.
 You have two options for access.
 You can either make a specific request for an Archives or Special Collections staff member to make a search or you can make an appointment to search yourself.
 All of our newspapers can be browsed or searched.
 They have been scanned with optical character recognition (OCR) to allow full-text searching.
 If you would like to make a request, see below for more specific information.

 We collect materials relating to the science fiction genre and the American Southwest.
 A more complete collection development statement is forthcoming.
-If you have any questions about our holdings, please contact the Special Collections Librarian, Gene Bundy 575.562.2636.
+If you have any questions about our holdings, please contact Regina Bouley Sweeten, the Special Collections Librarian (contact information above).